wltrup/WTOpenSource/README.md

 ![GitHub tag (latest SemVer)](https://img.shields.io/github/v/tag/wltrup/NumberTheory)
 ![GitHub](https://img.shields.io/github/license/wltrup/NumberTheory)

-**NumberTheory** is a Swift Package Manager package for iOS/tvOS (10.0 and above), watchOS (4.0 and above), and macOS (10.14 and above), under Swift 5.0 and above, defining a few simple functions to perform common number-theoretic operations, such as *gcd* and *lcm*.
+**NumberTheory** is a Swift package for iOS/tvOS (10.0 and above), watchOS (4.0 and above), and macOS (10.14 and above), under Swift 5.0 and above, defining a few simple functions to perform common number-theoretic operations, such as *gcd* and *lcm*.

 ---